yokto/distx/README.md

 1. Multiple copies of the same library in memory.
 2. The whole memory segment has to be rwx.
 This could be a security problem.

+## Libc

+After fighting with c++ on gcc a bit, it seems like it might easier to port glibc to windows and just emulate the systemcalls than to port stdlibc++ to a libc that just uses the corresponding libc calls of the os.
+This is because glibc has many calls that are not really standard.